-Step 1: If your lobster tails are frozen, place them in the refrigerator over night to defrost fully.
-Get your ingredients out and turn on your broiler to high and placing the top rack about 6 inches from where your food will be.
+Step 1: If your lobster tails are frozen, place them in the refrigerator overnight to defrost fully.
+Get your ingredients out and turn on your broiler to high and place the top rack about 6 inches from where your food will be.

 Step 2: With a solid pair of kitchen shears or strong kitchen scissors, cut the shells down the middle right to the end of the where the fin meets the end of the shell.

 Step 3: Use a knife to run under the meat on the bottom of the shell to make sure it releases easily.
 You can also use the knife to gently push the meat out of the shell.